Unified Task and Motion Planning using Object-centric Abstractions of Motion Constraints: U-TAMP

 \subsubsection{Placement}

 Legal placement configurations $_2\xi_1$ are defined by interacting parts of an object and its support.
-We define the symbolic variables {\tt ?o1-o2} and {\tt ?o2-o1}, representing the part of the placed object {\tt o1} interacting with the support object {\tt o2}, and the part of support object {\tt o2} interacting with the placed object {\tt o1}, respectively.
+We define the symbolic variables {\tt ?o1-o2} and {\tt ?o2-o1}, representing the part of the placed object {\tt o1} interacting with the support object {\tt o2}, and the part of support object {\tt o2} interacting with the placed object {\tt o1}, respectively, where part {\tt ?o2-o1} of object {\tt o2} is assumed to be able to support part {\tt ?o1-o2} of object {\tt o1}, i.e., to provide a support affordance for that part.
 By assigning values to { \tt ?o2-o1} and { \tt ?o1-o2}, we can define 36 placement configurations, each of them having a unique object-support pose $_2\xi_1$.
 Fig. \ref{fig:example_place_types} shows four examples placement configurations while Table \ref{table:example_place_types} depicts position and orientation for each of these examples.
 For instance, if the bottom surface of {\tt o1} is placed on the top surface of the support object {\tt o2} (Fig. \ref{fig:example_place_types}A), we have {\tt ?o1-o2} = {\tt under} and {\tt ?o2-o1} = {\tt on}.
 In this configuration, the relative position $_2p_1$ of object {\tt o1} in the reference frame of {\tt o2} is calculated as $_2p_1 = (0,0,\Delta^z_2 / 2 + \Delta^z_1 / 2)$, where $\Delta^z_2$ and $\Delta^z_1$ are the lengths of the bounding boxes of {\tt o1} and {\tt o2} along the $z$ axis, respectively.
 In this case, both objects are aligned, i.e. $_2w_1 = (0,0,0)$.
 We also consider consider placement configurations defined by an object inside a (container) space (Fig. \ref{fig:example_place_types}D, see also Table \ref{table:example_place_types}), where the container is an empty space represented as a hollow bounding box.
 This configuration is represented as { \tt ?o2-o1 = in} and { \tt ?o1-o2 = in} and is used to characterize {\it placed-in} cases, as develop in Sec. \ref{sec:object-container tasks}, where both, the object and its container space, are assumed to be aligned.